dmyTRUEk/SIVF-renderer/DOCUMENTATION.md

   }
   ```

-### Figures:
+### Shape:
-Figure - any final entity, which means it cant have children
+Shape - any final entity, which means it cant have children
 - c = circle ->
   ```
   "circle": {